Cris Agterberg

-Object in asymmetric trapezoïde shape, 1940-50.
+Object in asymmetric trapezoid shape, 1940-50.

 Christopher "Cris" Agterberg (22 April 1883 – 21 November 1948) was a Dutch artist and ceramist.

 Life and work

-Agterberg was born in Amsterdam as the son of Christopher Agterberg sr., plasterer, and Alida Gramberg.
-He studied at the Quellinus school and the crafts school in Elberfeld, Germany.
+Agterberg was born in Amsterdam as the son of Christopher Agterberg Sr., plasterer, and Alida Gramberg.
+He studied at the Quellinus school and the School of Applied Arts in Elberfeld, Germany.
 In 1905 he married Rebecca Hartgers, who was active as a textile designer.
 Agterberg made ceramics, worked in wood, glass, leather and metal, designed jewelry and masks and was bookbinding designer.
 He called himself "sculptor and decorative artist."

-In 1932 he joined the National Socialist Movement (NSB) from Anton Mussert, with the registration number 57.
-During the early years of the NSB he designed the hall decorations for the propaganda meetings.
-The first headquarters of the NSB, the Oudegracht in Utrecht, was located in the building that was originally the studio Agterberg.
-During World War II he was a member of the Advisory Council for assignments to artists for the related arts.
-The Council was founded by "The Dutch House of Art," a by the Nazi Department of Public Information and the Arts brought to life organ.
-In the same period Agterberg managed in Utrecht the exhibition gallery "The Consthuys St. Peter," which was regarded as a branch of the Dutch Kunsthuis.
-He also designed several awards for the NSB, as the plaque "Struggle and Sacrifice" and an "Eastern Front"-plaque.
+In 1932 he joined Anton Mussert's National Socialist Movement (NSB) with membership number 57.
+During the early years of the NSB he designed, among other things, the hall decorations for the NSB's public meetings.
+The first headquarters of the NSB, on the Oudegracht in Utrecht, was located in the building that was originally Agterberg's studio.
+During the Second World War he was a member of the Advisory Council for Commissions to Visual Artists for the Applied Arts.
+The Council was founded by "The Dutch House of Art," a body created by the Nazi Department of Public Information and the Arts.
+In the same period Agterberg managed the exhibition gallery "The Consthuys St. Peter," which was regarded as a branch of the Dutch Kunsthuis, in Utrecht.
+He also designed several awards for the NSB, such as the plaque "Struggle and Sacrifice" and an "Eastern Front" plaque.

 In 1947 Agterberg was convicted for his behavior during the German occupation.
-It was after the sentencing set free immediately, because the pronounced sentence was equal to the time spent in custody.
-The verdict had taken into consideration that Agterberg suffering from a fatal illness, and that he had never betrayed anyone.
+He was released immediately after his conviction because the sentence imposed on him was equal to the time he had spent in pre-trial detention.
+The verdict also took into consideration the fact that he suffered from a fatal illness and that he had never betrayed anyone.
 He died the following year in Utrecht.

-In 2002 there took place in the Centraal Museum in Utrecht an exhibition place with furniture, jewelry and small utensils designed by Cris Agterberg.
+In 2002, a retrospective exhibition of furniture, jewelry, and small everyday objects designed by Agterberg took place at the Centraal Museum in Utrecht.